Online Project: Conversations

 WS: I imagine that you don’t take objects at random, you select certain objects having something in mind.

 RK: Look, in geometry we are interested in some properties of geometric figures, you have a right triangle and want to know how one side is related to another, or you have lines which cut through the midpoint of a triangle.
 But you aren’t interested in any old triangle, you are interested in some special triangles, because they are perhaps used in architecture.

-AV: You start seeing a lot of things by putting a lot of triangles together, and also may be by putting lines, parabolas, and circles, you put them all together and start making them to interact not focusing on one triangle, or seven, or seventeen triangles, but many of them, all possible triangles, and then you start seeing things that you couldn’t see while looking at one particular triangle, you start seeing regularities, you also start seeing singularities.
+AV: You start seeing a lot of things by putting a lot of triangles together, and also maybe by putting together lines, parabolas, and circles.
+You put them all together and start making them interact, not focusing on one triangle, or seven, or seventeen, but many of them, all possible triangles, and then you start seeing things that you couldn’t see while looking at one particular triangle; you start seeing regularities.
+You also start seeing singularities.

 WS: Not only that you compare different triangles, but you throw in other geometric objects in order to see certain properties…

 AV: Yes, you have a line and the line moves, and when the line moves it creates a parabola, but it moves in a certain way, there are some proportional distances.
 You can only see the property when you see the whole family of lines.
 The parabola, the new shape, actually appears only from the interaction of infinitely many lines.

 So that’s a space, this emergence of something new out of the family of objects that have some regularity.
 That’s how people start being interested in looking not at one object but at collections of objects that are somehow smoothly organized along some property.

 WS: In other words, when you analyze the objects, compare them, see the relations, through that process a notion of space emerges.